Dance of the Seven Veils: Later versions

 In the 1953 film Salome, Rita Hayworth performs the dance as a strip dance.
 She stops the dance before removing her last veil when she sees John's head being delivered on a platter, as she did not want him to be killed in this version of the story.

 In the 1961 film King of Kings, Salomé, portrayed by Brigid Bazlen, performs a similar dance; her voluptuous seduction of a drunken lascivious Herod Antipas remains highly praised and is now widely regarded as Bazlen's best performance.

+In the 1977 television miniseries Jesus of Nazareth, Salomé is portrayed by Spanish actress Isabel Mestres and king Herod Antipas by Christopher Plummer.

 Salome and the dance are recurring thematic and plot elements in Tom Robbins's 1990 novel Skinny Legs and All.